UoB-COMSM0166/2025-group-14/README.md

 From the outset, we strove to maintain a positive and supportive team environment, where everyone felt comfortable communicating and contributing.
 Our flexible approach to roles made our team resilient to challenges and changes in requirements throughout the project, as we were all able to move around and take on different tasks depending on what needed to be done at any given time.

 The main challenge arose when we ultimately decided to undertake a major refactor of our codebase more than halfway through the project.
 This massively impacted our priority list of tasks/features to complete, but due to not having fixed roles, we were all able to jump in and complete the refactor with relative ease.
-This decision really paid off.
+This decision ultimately paid off.
 The development of our game skyrocketed (see Figure 10) after improving our system design and utilising the “p5Play” library, as it solved the challenges we were facing regarding physics/collisions and map creation.

 Figure 10:
 ![commits-per-week](https://github.com/user-attachments/assets/24935125-eed8-4a2a-b22f-12a33d596d33)

 In retrospect, it would have been great if we began by using the p5Play library from the very start.
 Specifically, because we allocated time into attempting to debug the original game, discussing how the development should proceed and searching for libraries and other solutions online, we started lagging behind the supposed timeline of the development of the game, which was additionally exacerbated by a sudden and sharp increase in workload from other modules.
 This resulted in some missed opportunities for presenting a more complete game to users, particularly when it came round to the HCI and sustainability evaluations.

-However, we learnt that the reality of software projects is that things go wrong and you have to be willing and able to adapt to changing circumstances.
-It is unrealistic to expect everything to go smoothly.
+However, we recognize that in software development is unrealistic to expect everything to go smoothly, and the ability to adapt to new challenges is an imporant part of the skillset.
 We believe that because we were able to adopt this mindset, we were therefore able to successfully carry out the refactor and ultimately deliver on our aim to create a unique, fun, and challenging game.

 Looking to the future of “Canal Chase”, there are many things that we would want to add and improve.
 In the short-to-medium term: (1) we would conduct further testing of our two control modes – Standard and Alternative – to see which one users prefer, and then fine-tune the movement variables, like turning speed and maximum velocity; (2) we would create a more coherent storyline that ties all the levels together; possibly with the addition of NPCs and interactable objects; and (3) we would improve the aesthetics of the game by adding trees and other objects to the background and making the banks of the canals look more realistic.
 If we had a higher budget and more time, we would aim to add multiplayer and different game modes – for example a “Time Trial”, with global leaderboards showing the players across the world who completed each level in the shortest amount of time.